HitoriSensei/hitorisensei.github.io/_posts/2024-07-08-breaking-and-fixing-mr70x.markdown

     Then you are refreshing the flash page, this will not work.
 You **need** to go directly to `http://192.168.1.1` page, not just refresh.

-* Router is now booted from internal memory, integer flag should be properly set to `1`, we can now process with **proper** OEM firmware flash, instead of the mess that made us do all the debricking in the first place.
+* Router is now booted from internal memory, integer flag should be properly set to `1`, we can now process with **proper** OEM firmware flash, instead of the mess that made us do all the de-bricking in the first place.

 ##### Proper OEM flash

-Follow the steps in **Flashing the OEM sysupgrade**
+Follow the steps in [Flashing the OEM sysupgrade](#flashing-the-oem-sysupgrade)

 ### Caveats